Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

    - restartShootingRangeAction

-You'll also need to enable the "DamageNumberScript" global script as an autoload.

-For that, go to Project Settings -> Globals -> search the corresponding script, add it to the globals list.

-### How to create and add a new weapon to the weapon manager :
+## How to create and add a new weapon to the weapon manager :
 !
 There is already 5 differents weapon examples in the asset, each of them representing a different type of weapon (pistol, assault rifle, shotgun, sniper rifle, rocket launcher), you can use them as examples, and/or to speed up the creation process.

 - Create a new Node3D node, and add it to the "weapon container" node.